-The following chart compares expenses by natural classification for the years ended June 30, 2020 and 2019.
+The following chart compares expenses by natural classification for the years ended June 30, 2021 and 2020.

-Operating expenses for fiscal year 2020 increased \$24.3 million or 11.6 percent over fiscal year 2019.
-From a natural expense standpoint, compensation and benefits comprise 58.3 percent of the University's operating expenses and services and supplies accounts for 23.5 percent.
-Compensation and benefits contributed to the majority of the increase in operating expenses (\$17.1 million), with services and supplies increasing \$2.1 million and scholarships and fellowships increasing \$5.9 million.
-The vast majority of these increases is due to the addition of Radford University Carilion (RUC) in 2020.
+Operating expenses for fiscal year 2021 increased \$7.4 million or 3.2 percent over fiscal year 2020.
+There was a \$3.5 million increase in Institutional Support with a corresponding decrease in Instruction for a reclassification of the RU Carilion lease payment in 2021.
+There was also a significant increase in Auxiliary related to compensation and benefits in 2021.
+This increase is primarily due to \$3.1 million Faculty Early Retirement Plan (FERP) expenses in 2021 and \$2.7 million indirect cost recoveries due to COVID-19 in 2020.
+From a natural expense standpoint, compensation and benefits comprise 59.2 percent of the University's operating expenses and services and supplies accounts for 21.9 percent.
+Compensation and benefits contributed to the majority of the increase in operating expenses (\$6.4 million), with utilities increasing \$1.1 million and services and supplies decreasing \$2.0 million.